-- The Juvenile Justice Coordinating Council (JJCC) consists of high ranking members of local county and city agencies and other non-profit service providers.
-Chaired by the Chief Probation Officer, this group advises, oversees and approves operational plans for funded juvenile programs administered by the Probation Department, including the combined JJCPA/YOBG plan. - The Juvenile Justice Commission (JJC) meets with the Probation Department quarterly, inspects each institution annually and receives for review and input a quarterly update of all juvenile programs and services, offering recommendations for improvement when applicable. - The Kern County Network for Children (KCNC) Governing Board is led by the KCNC Executive Director and has a robust membership that includes parents and community leaders from a wide range of non-profit and government agencies who provide direct services to youth.
-KCNC programs and initiatives serve many functions to improve child safety outcomes for Kern County children and families and are carried out through the active involvement of government leaders, local community collaboratives, nonprofit agencies, organizations, businesses and private individuals. - Special Multi-Agency Resource Team (SMART) and SMART sub-committee provides administrative oversight for the Wraparound contractor.
+•The Juvenile Justice Coordinating Council (JJCC) consists of high-ranking members of local county and city agencies and other non-profit service providers.
+Chaired by the Chief Probation Officer, this group advises, oversees and approves operational plans for funded juvenile programs administered by the Probation Department, including the combined JJCPA/YOBG plan.

+The Juvenile Justice Commission (JJC) meets with the Probation Department quarterly, inspects each institution annually and receives for review and input a quarterly update of all juvenile programs and services, offering recommendations for improvement when applicable.
+The Kern County Network for Children (KCNC) Governing Board is led by the KCNC Executive Director and has a robust membership that includes parents and community leaders from a wide range of non- profit and government agencies who provide direct services to youth.
+KCNC programs and initiatives serve many functions to improve child safety outcomes for Kern County children and families and are carried out through the active involvement of government leaders, local community collaboratives, non-profit agencies, organizations, businesses and private individuals.

+•Special Multi-Agency Resource Team (SMART) and SMART sub-committee provides administrative oversight for the Wraparound contractor.
 SMART consists of administrators from Probation, Human Services, Public Health, Behavioral Health, and the Kern County Superintendent of Schools Office.
 SMART is responsible for monitoring the Wraparound process to ensure compliance with agreed upon services, policies and procedures.
-The SMART sub-committee will utilize established eligibility criteria to determine which children and families will be eligible for Wraparound services and specialized out of home placements.
+The SMART subcommittee will utilize established eligibility criteria to determine which children and families will be eligible for Wraparound services and specialized out of home placements.

-- The Continuum of Care Reform (CCR) Implementation Team is led by Human Services and exists to ensure appropriate and consistent county-wide level CCR implementation efforts.
-Each county agency impacted by CCR is represented on this committee. - Additionally, the Probation Department has staff who serve collaboratively on local Student Attendance Review Boards, the Kern High School District Interagency Facilitation Committee, after school program boards, the Bakersfield Police Activities League board, the Youth Connection board and the Probation Auxiliary board.
+•The Continuum of Care Reform (CCR) Implementation Team is led by Human Services and exists to ensure appropriate and consistent county-wide level CCR implementation efforts.
+Each county agency impacted by CCR is represented on this committee.